AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

 >[!NOTE]
 >
 >To avoid designing email content from scratch, you can use out-of-the-box content templates.
 For more on this, see [Content templates](../../designing/using/using-reusable-content.md#content-templates).

-## Editing the email structure {#editing-the-email-structure}

-The Email Designer allows you to easily define the structure of your email.
-By adding and moving structural elements with simple drag-and-drop actions, you can design the shape of your email within seconds.

 ### Defining Email Structure {#defining-the-email-structure}